PRijnbeek/CDM-Vocab-Course/chapter1.md

 skills: 1
 key: e5ea66e23d
 ```
+TO BE REMOVED UNTIL we have a full vocab linked up in DataCamp!!

 If you've used DataCamp to learn [R](https://www.datacamp.com/courses/free-introduction-to-r) or [Python](https://www.datacamp.com/courses/intro-to-python-for-data-science), you'll be familiar with the interface.
 For SQL, however, there are a few new features you should be aware of.